Home » Naperville Injury Lawyers

 Preparing the Insurance Claims Packet

-Besides filling out the required forms, a car accident attorney puts together a packet.
+Besides filling out the required forms, an attorney puts together a packet.
 It will include supporting documentation and a demand letter with a request for compensation.
 We’ll also supply medical records, invoices regarding property damage, photos, witness statements, and other information.

 Reviewing the Claims Adjuster’s Response